githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/2-workflow-syntax-and-commands.md

 on:push
 ```

-` workflow with the following `on` value will run when a push is made to any branch in the repository or when someone forks the repository
+A workflow with the following `on` value will run when a push is made to any branch in the repository or when someone forks the repository:

 ```
 on: [push, fork]